JCGlez93/Predicting_FIFA_players_value/README.md

-This piece of code :
+Model for app file :

 1-Extracts data from different sources \